Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 We run the app and refresh `http://127.0.0.1:3000`.
 Assuming `logo.png` exists in `public/images/`, the page now displays styled text and an image.

-**Explanation**: The `fastify-static` plugin ensures reliable file serving by using a configurable prefix.Fastify’s prefix-based approach is simpler and adapts to different deployment contexts, maintaining portability and aligning with Fastify’s focus on performance.
+**Explanation**: The `@fastify/static` plugin ensures reliable file serving by using a configurable prefix.Fastify’s prefix-based approach is simpler and adapts to different deployment contexts, maintaining portability and aligning with Fastify’s focus on performance.

 ## Introduction to Handlebars Templating